 BUILDING.
 Any structure used or intended for supporting or sheltering any use or occupancy, including any mechanical systems, service water heating systems and electric power and lighting systems located on the building site and supporting the building.
-Any structure used or intended for supporting or sheltering any use or occupancy.

 BUILDING THERMAL ENVELOPE.
 The basement walls, exterior walls, floor, roof, and any other building element that enclose conditioned space.
 This boundary also includes the boundary between conditioned space and any exempt or unconditioned space.